Delaware Court of Chancery: Equitable jurisdiction

 Title 10, Section 341 of the Delaware Code states that the Court "shall have jurisdiction to hear and determine all matters and causes in equity."
-Subsequent decisions have held that the Court's equitable jurisdiction is the same as that held by the English High Court of Chancery at the time of American independence in 1776.
+Subsequent decisions have held that the Court's equitable jurisdiction "coextensive with, and in most respects, conformable" to that of English High Court of Chancery at the time of American independence in 1776.

 The Court's most significant power is its ability to issue preliminary and permanent injunctions and temporary restraining orders.
 This is frequently exercised in the context of disputes involving mergers and acquisitions or sales of corporations, wherein a corporate suitor or a shareholder will attempt to enjoin—that is, prevent—the sale or merger of a corporation, claiming that their stock value has been diluted or that they have superior rights to purchase the corporation.
 In a typical sale or merger dispute, a plaintiff will seek a temporary restraining order, sometimes on an ex parte basis, to prevent the transaction from taking place and preserve the status quo.
 If the Court grants that relief, the plaintiff will then seek a preliminary injunction to maintain the current state of affairs until a trial can take place.

 Title 10, Section 342 of the Delaware Code provides that the Court shall not hear any matters for which an adequate remedy exists at law or which can be heard by any other Delaware court.
 As a practical matter, this means that the Court cannot grant relief in the form of money damages to compensate a party for a loss or where another court has coterminous jurisdiction.
 However, under the rules of equity, the court can grant monetary relief in the form of restitution by ruling that another party has unjustly gained money that belongs to the plaintiff.

 Apart from its general equitable jurisdiction, the Court has jurisdiction over a number of other matters.
 First, the Court has sole power to appoint guardians of the property and person for mentally or physically disabled Delaware residents.
 Similarly, the Court may also appoint guardians for minors, although the Family Court has coterminous jurisdiction over such matters.
 Will contests and disputes over interpretations of trusts are also heard by the Court.

 In 1952, the Court of Chancery held in Gebhart v.
 Belton that the operation of segregated school systems in Delaware was unlawful, two full years before the U.S. Supreme Court would do so in Brown v.
 Board of Education.

 Procedure

+The Chancellor is responsible for appointing a judge on the court to preside over a case.

 The Court sits without a jury.
 All issues of fact are determined by the presiding Chancellor or Vice Chancellor.
 The Court has the discretion to appoint an advisory jury if it so desires, but this power is practically never exercised.

+The Court of Chancery's decision can be appealed to the Delaware Supreme Court, whose decision is final unless appealed to the Supreme Court of the United States.